SwissTPH/XLSForm_to_CommCare/README.md

 ## Steps to follow

-1. Use Excel to create your questionnaire, name the file data.xls (important for CommCareHQ, the script might support other name later)
+1. Use Excel to create your questionnaire, name the file _whatever_data.xls like _ecda_data.xls
-2. With XLSForm online or offline create the data.xml
+2. With XLSForm online or offline create the  _whatever_data.xml
-3. execute the script in the same folder as data.xml
+3. execute the script in the same folder as  _whatever_data.xml (woks on all the files ending by _data.xml)
-4. copy paste the content for out.data.xml in CommcareHQ
+4. copy paste the content for out._whatever_data.xml in CommcareHQ
 5. Ensure that CommCare HQ has all pictures and required a lookup table
 6. then you can create a new application version